Designing an EHR System with usability in mind

 Check out blueEHR CDR engine tool to see how to build a treatment plan and a work flow.

 Many practices and organizations have found their answer to these problems by adopting the open source alternative.
-See if an open source alternative is right for your organization.
-The other alternative is to check out the open source hybrid model of blueEHR.
+Another alternative is to check out the open source hybrid model of blueEHR.